 - a.
-Consider creating an overlay district to protect public drinking water sources.
-Prohibit industrial uses, bulk storage of toxic or hazardous materials or wastes, and other uses that have processes that can impact the water supply.
-(Planning Commission) - b.
+Require that all facilities which store, process or use hazardous materials, or generate or treat hazardous wastes in their operations be sited in compliance with state and local laws, and use best management practices for the protection of groundwater, surface waters and air quality.
+Require facilities be periodically monitored for compliance with such laws and practices. - b.
 Work with residents and businesses to encourage individual water resource protection measures such as water conservation, proper septic system maintenance and proper waste disposal practices.
 (Planning Commission)